- NorthBay Blogs

 Athena can be excellent tool for “S3 as a data lake” use cases where the data is already staged in S3 and with serverless managed service, Athena takes precedence over previously used methods like Presto/Hive/Impala on EMR.

 List of SQL statements supported by Athena

-About NorthBay – we are a fast-growing, 100% AWS focused onshore/offshore AWS advanced consulting partner, supporting our customers to accelerate the reinvention of their applications and data for a Cloud native world.
+About NorthBay – we are a fast-growing, 100% AWS focused onshore/offshore AWS Premier Consulting Partner, supporting our customers to accelerate the reinvention of their applications and data for a Cloud-native world.
 Our >350 AWS certified employees excel in developing and deploying database & application migrations, data lakes and analytics, machine learning/AI, DevOps and application and data modernization/development that drive measurable business impact.